voxpelli/node-one-page/README.md

 Set up a Grunt workflow similar to the base theme and include the path to the base theme's Sass files in your Sass load path to reuse parts of the base theme override the default colors of the base theme etc.

 Also set up your new instance to proxy calls to the database installation and migration system.
-Do that by adding `knex` and `pg` as dependencies, and adding a `knexfile.js` looking like:
+Do that by adding a `knexfile.js` looking like:

 ```javascript
 module.exports = require('./').knexConfig();